On the Minkowski content of self-similar random homogeneous iterated function systems: Introduction

 \paragraph{Self-similar sets.} Self-similar sets are compact sets that are invariant under a finite collection of contracting similarities $f_1,\dots,f_n$.
 That is, for maps satisfying $|f_i(x)-f_i(y)|=r_i|x-y|$ for all $x,y\in\bbR^d$, the associated self-similar set $F$ is the unique non-empty compact set that satisfies

-These self-similar sets are the quintessential fractal sets that are widely studied, especially under mild overlapping assumptions that limit the overlaps $f_i(F)\cap f_j(F)$.
+These self-similar sets are the quintessential fractal sets that are widely studied, especially under assumptions that limit the overlaps $f_i(F)\cap f_j(F)$.
 We refer the reader to \cite{Falconer97} and \cite{Falconer13} for an overview of dimension theoretic properties.

-Under a separation condition, Falconer \cite{Falconer95} showed that self-similar sets are Minkowski measurable if not all their contraction ratios are log commensurable, that is if $\{ -\log r_1, \dots, -\log r_n\}$ is not an arithmetic set.
-If the contraction ratios are log commensurable, there exists a non-trivial periodic function $g$, such that $|\eps^{s-d}\cL^s(\langle F\rangle_{\eps}) - g(-\log\eps)|\to 0$.
-These results were expanded upon by Gatzouras \cite{Gatzouras00} who relaxed the separation conditions, as well as Winter \cite{Winter08} who considered higher order curvatures.